ishehadeh/howlite/writing/report/main.typ

   left: include "examples/howlite-general.typ",
   right: [

-Howlite is an expiremental language for writing programs that necessitate little abstraction over they machines they control.
+Howlite is an expiremental language for writing programs that necessitate little abstraction over the machines they control.
 The project's goal is to answer the question, _How can we create an expressive type system without limiting a programmer's control of the hardware?_

 ])